Kevin McMahan: Oakland Raiders

-In the 2006 NFL Draft, McMahan was taken with the last pick, earning him the notable title "Mr. Irrelevant".
+In the 2006 NFL draft, McMahan was taken with the last pick (255th overall), earning him the notable title "Mr. Irrelevant".
 McMahan went on to compete for a job with a deep wide receiver corps that consisted of Randy Moss and Jerry Porter.
 McMahan was cut after the last preseason game.

 New York Giants

 In 2007, McMahan was with the New York Giants.
 He led all Giants receivers in the final 2007 preseason game against the New England Patriots on August 30 with 57 receiving yards.
-McMahan was released by the New York Giants a few days later in September 2007.
+McMahan was released by the Giants a few days later in September 2007.
 He was added to the practice squad a week later.
 He remained with the Giants' organization until the beginning of October 2007, when he was released.

 Kansas City Chiefs

 One week later, the Kansas City Chiefs signed McMahan to their practice squad, but only a week later, McMahan found himself, once again, released.
 In May 2008, McMahan, once again, signed with the Chiefs.
 McMahan worked his way up the depth chart and was in contention for a starting role on special teams.
 During the 2008 preseason, McMahan was leading all chiefs WRs in both receptions, yards and special teams tackles.
 McMahan again found himself on the practice squad, only to be cut a few weeks later.